sneshyba/pypchem/README.md

 It seems that student accounts do not require .jupyter/nbgrader_config.py.

-*Processing student work with nbgrader.*
+*Processing student work with nbgrader*

 1. In the course folder (say pchem), create a folder called “submitted”.
 1. In submitted, create a folder called “studentx”.